emptyjp/fl_edison_scripts/README.md

 ![Audioscape ASA-6A](/img/asa6a.png?raw=true "Audioscape ASA-6A")

 Yeah, this is, like, the best thing I've ever created.
 It's cool.
 It emulates every single tube & transformer stage in the OG Audioscape compressor.
+Sounds nothing like the original, though, but I'm working on it.

 ### Hall of fame: